How to Gain Your First Ecommerce Sales with Google Shopping

 How to Get the Most Out of Your Google Shopping Campaign

 Google Shopping ads can be an inexpensive traffic generation method.
 Some things to know:

 - You can’t bid on keywords with Google Shopping ads.
 Once you upload your products to the feed, Google uses that data to formulate what keywords your ad will appear on.
 Since Google has a plethora of search data to mine from, this is not a bad thing.

 - Although you can’t set up keywords, you can select negative keywords.
 This means that your ad will not appear on that keyword.
 For example, if you don’t want people who type “buy cheap sweaters online” to see your ad, put it on the negative keyword list.

 - When first starting out, bid small numbers $10-$20.
 This is to test if your campaign has any legs.

 - Although ad space is small, copy still matters.
 Create enticing ad titles for your products.

-If you run an ecommerce store, traffic is a necessity for your store to grow.
-Remember that having a great product doesn’t necessarily mean that you store is successful.
-Just like any other online venture, you need high quality traffic to bring visitors and make sales.
+If you run an e-commerce store, traffic is a necessity for your store to grow.
+Remember that having a great product doesn’t necessarily mean that your store is successful.
+Just like any other online venture, you need high-quality traffic to bring visitors and make sales.